By GLENN GUILBEAU, Tiger Rag Editor

 And Wilson is 1-0 as LSU’s coach in Tiger Stadium after a gritty, 23-22 win over Arkansas in front of 75,000 on Saturday afternoon.

 “I couldn’t be more overjoyed for our team,” Wilson said.
 “Remarkable day for our university and our football team – one that displayed resiliency and toughness.
 All the things that make us Tigers.
-We were down 14-0.”
+We find ourselves down 14-0, and it tested our resolve.”

-The Tigers (6-4, 3-4 Southeastern Conference) did only beat an Arkansas team that fell to 2-8 and 0-6 in the SEC, but after the month LSU has had on and off the field, the Razorbacks may as well be Ohio State.
+The Tigers (6-4, 3-4 Southeastern Conference) did only beat an Arkansas team that fell to 2-8 and 0-6 in the SEC, but after the month LSU has had on and off the field, the Razorbacks may as well have been the No. 1 Ohio State Buckeyes.

-And LSU’s defense did limit Arkansas to just 15 points after it put up 30 or more in three of its last four games.
+Surviving defensive coordinator Blake Baker – for now at least – did see his unit limit Arkansas to just 15 points in all after a solid performance the week before in a 20-9 loss at No. 4 Alabama.
+Arkansas’ first touchdown came on a blocked punt that was recovered in the end zone for a 7-0 lead.
+That after the Razorbacks put up 30 or more in three of their previous four games.
 The Hogs also came in at No. 8 in the nation in total offense with 484 yards a game.
 But after a rough start, LSU held them to just 340 with three takeaways and hurled a shutout in the fourth quarter.

 “The defense did their thing.
 They saved us,” Van Buren said.

-Van Buren then did what Nussmeier usually couldn’t or wanted to do.
-On 2nd-and-16 after yet another false start, he scrambled for a 35-yard gain to the Arkansas 41-yard line.
+Then Van Buren then did what Nussmeier usually couldn’t or didn’t want to do.
+On 2nd-and-16 after yet another offensive line false start, Van Victory scrambled for a 35-yard gain to the Arkansas 41-yard line.
 Then LSU’s running game did what it usually hadn’t done all year.
-It rushed six straight times for 31 yards behind Caden Durham and Harlem Berry – hard yards up the middle to garner two first downs and run out the clock.
+It rushed six straight times for 31 yards to put a way game behind Caden Durham and Harlem Berry – hard yards up the middle to garner two first downs and run out the clock.

 With 1:10 left on the Arkansas 10, Van Buren went into Victory Buren formation three straight times, and it was over.
-Durham led LSU with 65 yards rushing on 12 carries and Berry had 52 on 11 rushes.
+Durham led LSU with 65 yards rushing on 12 carries, including a 27-yard touchdown to get the Tigers within 14-7 in the second quarter.
+And Berry had 52 on 11 rushes.

-“He started off a little slow, but he got going,” Wilson said of Van Buren, who finished 21-of-31 passing for 221 yards with the game-winning, 12-yard touchdown pass to tight end Bauer Sharp after a scramble for the 23-22 lead midway through the fourth quarter.
+“He started off a little slow, but he got going,” Wilson said of Van Buren, who finished 21-of-31 passing for 221 yards.
+He threw the game-winning, 12-yard touchdown pass to tight end Bauer Sharp on the run after a scramble for the 23-22 lead midway through the fourth quarter.

 Van Buren also rushed 10 times for 36 net yards.